For a parent, ensuring the well-being and happiness of their children is one of the most important concerns in their life.

 While some think that the father must pay child support to the mother, the courts no longer abide by this assumption.
 The parents’ gender does not play a role.
 Instead, child support calculations come from the above financial factors and the children’s needs.

-If you have trouble getting a former spouse to pay child support following a divorce, our lawyers can help.
+If you have trouble getting a former spouse to pay child support following a divorce, our child custody lawyers in Birmingham, AL can help.

-For a free legal consultation with a child custody attorney serving Birmingham, AL, call (205) 707-8177
+For a free legal consultation with a child custody attorney serving Birmingham, Alabama, call (256) 859-7277

 How Our Attorneys Can Help You With Your Child Custody Matters